Pennsylvania 6-5000 (song)

-"Pennsylvania 6-5000" (also written "Pennsylvania Six-Five Thousand") is a 1940 swing jazz and pop standard with music by Jerry Gray and lyrics by Carl Sigman.
-It was recorded by Glenn Miller and His Orchestra as a Bluebird 78 rpm single.
+"Pennsylvania 6-5000" (also written "Pennsylvania Six-Five Thousand") is a 1940 swing jazz and pop standard recorded by Glenn Miller and His Orchestra as a Bluebird 78 rpm single.
+The music was by Jerry Gray and the lyrics by Carl Sigman.

 Glenn Miller recording

-Many big band names played in Hotel Pennsylvania's Cafe Rouge in New York City, including the Glenn Miller Orchestra.
-The hotel's telephone number, Pennsylvania 6-5000, inspired the Glenn Miller 1940 Top 5 Billboard hit of the same name, which had a 12-week chart run.
-The instrumental was recorded on April 28, 1940 in New York.
+Many big band musicians played in Hotel Pennsylvania's Cafe Rouge in New York City, including the Glenn Miller Orchestra.

+The hotel's telephone number, PEnnsylvania 6-5000, inspired the Glenn Miller 1940 Top 5 Billboard hit of the same name, which had a 12-week chart run.
+The instrumental was recorded on April 28, 1940 at the RCA Victor Studios at 155 East 24th Street in New York City.
 The 78 single was released in June, 1940 as RCA Victor Bluebird 78 B-10754-A backed with "Rug Cutter's Swing".
 The song was also an advertisement for attendance at the band's live performances, as a call could be put through to Hotel Pennsylvania’s venue the Cafe Rouge for a reservation.

+Johnny Best played the improvised trumpet solo on the recording.
+The Carl Sigman lyrics were not used, only the refrain was shouted by the band after the ringing of the telephone.

+Two different sheet music covers were released with different photos of Glenn Miller.